 First attempts to describe bacteria and their Raman fingerprints have managed to accurately differentiate different strains of bacteria using long laser exposure times and very high concentrations of bacteria (Fehrmann et al., 1995; Manoharan et al., 1990; Naumann et al., 1995; Williams and Edwards, 1994), such as Clostridia spp., Staphylococcus aureus, Escherichia coli, Bacillus subtilis).
 Later, Zeiri et al. (Zeiri and Efrima, 2005;Zeiri et al., 2004) have shown that most of the spectral fingerprint of bacteria is due to DNA moieties, such as adenine and flavin adenine dinucleotide (FAD).
 They found that certain phosphorous and carboxylic bonds can also be detected using Raman spectra.
 In another paper (Premasiri et al., 2017) it was shown that the Raman spectrum of bacteria is also related to guanine, another DNA moiety.

 These findings have encouraged research regarding the application of Raman spectroscopy for detection of pathogenic and spoilage causing bacteria in the food industry.
 Others have demonstrated detection of Brucella, Escherichia and Yersinia spp. in milk samples.
 In that work (Meisel et al., 2012), over 2,000 spectra had been collected, and scanned using a Raman microscope to improve the signal.
 A machine learning process enabled accurate differentiation between species with >95% accuracy.
 It is important to note that while the bacteria were grown in milk, which is regarded as a complex background, scanning was done after washing with water to remove residual milk substances (Meisel et al., 2012).
 A similar study (Meisel et al., 2014) demonstrated the ability to differentiate meat-associated Salmonella, Listeria and E. coli species with >85% specificity.
-Both studies required overnight culturing to achieve meaningful results and the use of microscopes, which are both expensive and time consuming.
-Others have also demonstrated the possibility of detecting and differentiating bacteria relevant for the food industry (Boyaci et al., 2015; Li and Church, 2014; Maquelin et al., 2000; Wang et al., 2015; Nicolaou et al., 2011).
+Both studies required overnight culturing to achieve meaningful results and the use of Raman microscope for imaging???, which are both expensive and time consuming.
+Others have also demonstrated the possibility of detecting and differentiating bacteria relevant for the food industry (Boyaci et al., 2015; Li and Church, 2014; Maquelin et al., 2000; Wang et al., 2015; Nicolaou et al., 2011) using Raman microscopy??.

 A different approach was to quantify bacteria in a sample.
 The challenge in quantifying bacteria is that the Raman fingerprint of bacteria is very weak (Pahlow et al., 2015; Rösch et al., 2005; Stöckel et al., 2015).
 This has led to the use of surface enhanced Raman spectroscopy (SERS) techniques.
 Zhou et al (Zhou et al., 2014) have managed, using gold particles and SERS, to detect E. coli cells at less than 100 CFU/ml in a 3-µL sample.
 The gold particles were added to the sample, causing a localized surface Plasmon resonance reaction, which traps light and increases Raman shift.
-The same approach was used by Sundaram et al. (2013a; 2013b) to increase their signal by a factor of 106-1010.
+The same approach was used by Sundaram et al. (2013a; 2013b) to increase the signal of different bacterial strains by a factor of 106-1010.
 While highly attractive, the use of SERS is difficult to scale up to the food and water industries.
 The high cost of gold and silver required for SERS, the expertise required to construct them and the need to replace them regularly, make this method too expensive for industrial application.

 Low resolution Raman spectroscopy